COVID-19 CHECKLIST FOR EMPLOYERS

 - Paid leave policy changes.
 This includes Emergency Paid Sick Leave and expanded FMLA policies created under the Families First Coronavirus Response Act (FFCRA) for employers with fewer than 500 employees.
 (FFCRA expired Dec.
 31, 2020 but employers who still offer FFCRA paid leave through March 31, 2021 can be reimbursed through payroll tax credits.)

 - Temporary telecommuting policies or flexible scheduling options offered to employees.

-Employers should review new programs and regulations established under the FFCRA and CARES Act.
+Employers should review new programs and regulations established by COVID relief legislation, such as the Paycheck Protection Program and Employee Retention Tax Credit.
 With increased furloughs, layoffs and recalls, employee documentation needs have also increased.

 - New hire/rehire paperwork and reporting.
 Gather new hire documents including I-9s and W-4s and confirm exempt vs. nonexempt status.
 Report to state agencies.

 - OSHA recording and reporting procedures.
 Employers must record all work-related cases of COVID-19.
 They must report hospitalizations if the employee is hospitalized within 24 hours of being exposed at work, and fatalities if the employee dies within 30 days of exposure at work.
 Recording is an internal employer process; reporting means an incident is directly reported to OSHA.
 Review OSHA’s guidance on recording and reporting COVID-19 cases among employees.
 We are watching this issue closely as OSHA may issue new enforcement guidelines under the Biden administration.

 - Federal and State compliance notices.
 Under certain laws such as FMLA and FLSA, employers are required to post notices in the workplace letting employees know about their rights.
 If your workforce is remote, review the Department of Labor’s guidance on electronic notification.